 Know how to make a yo-yo?
 Good.
 Let’s go crazy making yo-yo’s and create a fabulously & frivolously fun quilt with them.
 Here’s your free pattern.

-Yo-yo Quilt Pattern
+Happy Yo-yo Quilt Pattern

 This Amy Butler quilt pattern uses the happy & cheery Amy Butler fabrics.

-The Amy Butler Quilt
+Beautiful Amy Butler Fabrics in this Yo-Yo Quilt

 Just looking at this quilt makes me happy.